Pavankalyan2006/Aignite-Hackathon/README.md

 <hr>
 📖 Project Description
 <br><br><br>
-<b>✨ Problem Statement:</b> How Might We transform the fragmented and often stressful daily chore of health management into a simple, unified, and empowering experience for everyone, especially those managing chronic conditions?<br>
+<b>✨ Problem Statement:</b> How Might We transform the fragmented and often stressful daily chore of health management into a simple, unified, and empowering experience for everyone, especially those managing chronic conditions?<br><br><br>

 <b>💡 Proposed Solution: </b>IntelliHealth Assistant is a mobile-first web application that acts as a single, intelligent source of truth for a user's well-being.
 It replaces the chaos of juggling multiple health apps with a unified dashboard.
 Our solution's core innovation is its ability to synthesize and create a truly interconnected ecosystem for health.
 It uses an LLM to connect a user's personal health profile, daily activities, and real-time environmental factors into a single, constantly evolving health plan.